Chaos A.D.: Legacy and influence

 Chaos A.D. was a watershed moment for the band, with Ultimate Guitar calling it the album "that elevated Sepultura to even greater heights" as well as "one of the most important and influential metal albums of the 90's".
 The quartet faced many challenges with the record.
-For one, they made a risqué transition from their earlier death/thrash sound.
+For one, they made a risky transition from their earlier death/thrash sound.
 Sepultura also traversed the radical shift in the rock music scene of the 1990s, with the sudden popularity of alternative rock.
 "We made a record that was very metal", said Max Cavalera; there "was an explosion of grunge and nobody wanted anything to do with metal."
 Despite everything, Chaos A.D. was ultimately a triumph.
 "It was a magical and very inspiring time" remembers the elder Cavalera.

 Sound of the Beast author Ian Christe credits Chaos A.D., along with Pantera, for developing the groove metal style, which would later influence other artists in the 1990s.
 It is one of Joe Duplantier's top ten albums, guitarist-songwriter for Gojira.
 In his opinion, Chaos A.D. "gave birth to the whole nu-metal scene."
 Korn were inspired by the album when they started out.
 At least two members from Slipknot attested how Chaos A.D. was important to them.

 Chaos A.D. was ranked 29th on Rolling Stone's and 63th on NME's 100 greatest metal albums lists.
 "Refuse/Resist", the album's first single, charted at number 26 in VH1's "40 Greatest Metal Songs" list.
 In Rolling Stone Brasils list of the 100 greatest MPB records, Chaos A.D. held the 46th position.
 According to the magazine, the album was a "point of inflection" for the band and the heavy metal scene.
 It paved the way to "another essential record"—Roots—ranked No. 57 in the same list.

+At the first Kerrang!
+Awards ceremony in 1994, Chaos A.D. won the award for Best Album.